mtesema/Netflix_Clone_2024/README.md

+Sign in with test123@gmail.com (password 12345678) OR Sign up with any email to see the homepage.
+The password has to be 8 characters or more (try 1 through 8).

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.